GxLuck02/transcendence/fastify-backend/contracts/README.md

 **Solutions**:
 1. Check contract function requirements
-2. Verify gas limit is sufficient (increased to 3M for Avalanche)
+2. Verify gas limit is sufficient (currently set to 300,000)
 3. Check account has sufficient AVAX balance for gas fees
 4. Review contract error messages
 5. Verify your private key is correctly configured
+6. Check that the contract address is correct

+### BigInt Serialization Error

+**Symptoms**: "Do not know how to serialize a BigInt"

+**Solutions**:
+- This should be automatically handled by the code
+- If you see this error, check that `block_number` is converted to Number before sending response

+## Dependencies

+- `web3@^4.16.0`: Ethereum blockchain interaction library
+- `better-sqlite3@^11.0.0`: SQLite database for transaction history
+- `solc`: Solidity compiler (for contract compilation, if needed)

 ## Future Enhancements